iandevlin/html5bones/README.md

 Features
 ========

-- Contains the most popular HTML5 structural elements and how to use them
+- It has the most popular HTML5 structural elements and how to use them
 - Also contains templates for HTML5 video and audio and how to use them
 - Cross-browser compatible, down to and including Internet Explorer 7
 - Print CSS included in the main styles.css file